ocaml/opam/doc/pages/Packaging.md

 * `synopsis` should be a one-line description of what your package does, used in listings.
 It is recommended to also add a `description` field for a longer explanation (hint: you may delimit long strings with triple-quotation mark delimiters `"""` to avoid escaping issues).
-Since opam2.0.1, linting requires to have at least synopsis or description filled.
+Since opam 2.0.1, linting requires to have at least synopsis or description filled.
 * You'll probably be the `maintainer` for now, so give a way to contact you in case your package needs maintenance.